Page last updated: Feb 22nd, 2017

 - Veterans’ Stories - Struggles for Participation - Women and people of color have served the nation in times war.
 However, women, African Americans, Hispanic and Asian Americans had to struggle to achieve full recognition from, the U.S. armed forces.

-- Women Come to the Front: Journalists, Photographers and Broadcasters of World War II - Eight women who succeeded in "coming to the front" during war by securing a place for themselves in the workplace, newsroom, and battlefield.
+- Women Come to the Front: Journalists, Photographers and Broadcasters of World War II - Eight women who succeeded in "coming to the front" during the war by securing a place for themselves in the workplace, newsroom, and battlefield.

 - World War II Aviation - See planes from the Smithsonian National Air and Space Museum.